Sonnet 54 | O how much more doth beauty beauteous seem

 Structure of the Sonnet

-Sonnet 54 comprises fourteen lines.
+Sonnet 54 consists of fourteen lines.
 These lines are divided into four stanzas.
 The first three stanzas are quatrains, a stanza made of four lines, while the last stanza is a couplet, a stanza consisting of two lines.
 This structure is followed by all of the Shakespearean sonnets.
 The rhyme scheme of sonnet 54 and the rest of the sonnets is abab cdcd efef and gg.

 Use of Poetic Devices in the Sonnet